In Depth Baby Product Reviews Led by a Pediatrician

 Single gusset

-Since this is a hybrid system, there is nothing to hold the insert in place aside from the cover, so if you do not fasten the snaps securely, it may move around as the baby moves, causing more of a mess.
-Blowouts are possible with any single gusset diaper as there is less protection than with a second gusset design.
-Our in-house tester said, “I'd hate to have a blowout in this diaper because the mess would be ridiculous.”
-Because the insert and cover are two parts, this system requires extra prep before each change, but the post-change clean-up is more straightforward.
-If you want the ease of use of a pocket with excellent absorbency, the Rumparooz Pocket performed well in absorbency testing.
-We like this one-size-fits-all hybrid and find it works well on most babies.
+As a hybrid system, nothing holds the insert in place except the cover, so if the snaps aren't securely fastened, it can shift around as the baby moves, potentially leading to messes.
+Since the insert and cover are separate parts, this system requires extra prep before each change, but the post-change cleanup is more straightforward.
+If you want the ease of use of a pocket with excellent absorbency, the Rumparooz G3 Pocket Cloth performed better in our absorbency tests.
+However, we like this one-size-fits-all hybrid and find it works well on most babies.
 It can save you a chunk of change and prevent the need to purchase different sizes as your baby grows.
 We think it's an economical hybrid system that measures up to the competition.

 Read more: Flip with Stay Dry Insert review